procedure1/Beat-360fyer-Plugin/README.md

 ## Installation

 - You can install this mod using ModAssistant.
-- Or install this mod manually by downloading a release from the [releases](https://github.com/CodeStix/Beat-360fyer-Plugin/releases) tab and placing it in the `Plugins/` directory of your modded Beat Saber installation.
+- Or install this mod manually by downloading a release from the [releases]https://github.com/procedure1/Beat-360fyer-Plugin/releases) tab and placing it in the `Plugins/` directory of your modded Beat Saber installation.
 - Requires CustomJSONData Mod

-After doing this, **every** beatmap will have the 360/90 degree gamemode enabled.
+After doing this, **every** beatmap will have the 360 degree gamemode enabled.
 Just choose `360` when you select a song.
 The level will be generated once you start the level.
+90 degree levels can also be enabled in the menu.

 ## Algorithm

-The algorithm is completely deterministic and does not use random chance, it generates rotation events based on the notes in the *Standard* beatmap.
+The algorithm is completely deterministic and does not use random chance, it generates rotation events based on the notes in the *Standard* beatmap (the basemap can be changed in the menus from "Standard" to "OneSaber", "NoArrows", or "NinetyDegree" as well).

-**It also makes sure to not ruin your cable by rotating too much!**
+Wireless headset users can use the "Wireless 360" menu setting which has no rotation limits.
+Tethered headset users have settings to make sure to not ruin the cable by rotating too much.

-## Config file
+## Menu Settings and Config file

 There is a settings menu in-game.
 Or you can tweak settings in the `Beat Saber/UserData/Beat-360fyer-Plugin.json` config file.
 You should open this file with notepad or another text editor.